mrklaney/stocks-dashboard-lab/README.md

 Our goal is to extract these attribute values from an http response, index them into Solr and visualize them in Banana.
 Let's begin.

-Go to NiFi UI at <http://sandbox.hortonworks.com:9090/nifi>
+Go to NiFi UI at <http://sandbox.hortonworks.com:9090/nifi>  or   Ambari Dashboard -> Nifi -> Quick Links -> Nifi UI

 Create a new process group by dragging the Process Group icon to the UI: